Canadian Rockies Travel Guide

 Planning a trip to the Canadian Rockies but don't know where to start?
 We know that this can be a daunting task!
 On our first trip, it took us about 50 hours of planning and to decide what we wanted to see, figure out when to go, how to get around, where to stay, and what to pack.

 This Canadian Rockies destination guide will help you through the planning process with useful links and advice that will save you a whole lot of time!

 Living in BC and having visited the Canadian Rockies a few times, we have gone through this process before.
 We wish there was a guide like this to assist us!

 The Canadian Rocky Mountains are an immense mountain range that extends 1,200 km from the American border over the east of British Columbia and the west of Alberta.
 The landscape is absolutely breathtaking, calling for unforgettable moments and adventures.
 Amidst the jaw-dropping scenery, you will find an array of wildlife, charming alpine towns, and magnificent vistas.
 The mountains are composed of shale and limestone, and largely protected by national and provincial parks.

-Watch the video below to get inspired by the beauty of the Canadian Rockies!
+Watch the video below to get a full overview of how a Canadian Rockies Road Trip looks like!

 Canadian Rockies Quick Facts